aymenfurter/cosmos-mode-pricing-sample/README.md

-# Populate Cosmos DB Data
+# Populate Cosmos DB Data for AI Hub Gateway

 This script populates the model-pricing container.